hackclub/hackclub/workshops/dice_rolling_workshop/README.md

   turtle.up()
   turtle.goto(x, y)
 ```

-We are setting the turtle's color to the parameter color, setting the direction, making the turtle go up, and going to the coordinates.
+Inside the `drawBox()` function, we are setting the turtle's color to the parameter color, setting the direction, making the turtle go up, and going to the coordinates.

 ```py
 def drawBox(x, y, size, color):